Vizzuality/marxan-cloud/docs/features/role-based-access-control/implicit-roles/high-level-design.md

 * the role is identified as such in the `users_scenarios` table (this is done via the `is_implicit` boolean field)
-* the role must be revoked as soon as *all* the conditions through which it had been granted become void; for example, if a user became implicitly viewer of scenario X part of project Y when they became viewers of project Y, as soon as their viewer role on project Y is revoked, their implicit viewer role on scenario X must be revoked *by materially deleting the relevant row* of the `users_scenarios` table (ideally these two operations should happen atomically);
+* the role must be revoked as soon as *any* of the conditions through which it had been granted become void; for example, if a user became implicitly viewer of scenario X part of project Y when they became viewers of project Y, as soon as their viewer role on project Y is revoked, their implicit viewer role on scenario X must be revoked *by materially deleting the relevant row* of the `users_scenarios` table (ideally these two operations should happen atomically);